owenrumney/owenrumney.github.io/_posts/2022-09-07-lazy-trivy-introduction.markdown

 - AWS Scanning
   - Scan your AWS account for misconfigurations
   - Dive into services and find service specific misconfigurations
+- File System Scanning
+  - Scan a local directory for misconfigurations, vulnerabilities and secrets

 ### Image Scanning